oceanprotocol/pdr-backend/READMEs/predictoor.md

 Let's get our predictoor bot running on testnet first.

 The bot does two-sided predictions, like in simulation.
-This also means it needs two Ethereum accounts, with keys PRIVATE_KEY and PRIVATE_KEY2.

 First, tokens!
 You need (fake) ROSE to pay for gas, and (fake) OCEAN to stake and earn, for both accounts.
 [Get them here](testnet-faucet.md).